George Robert Sims

 George Robert Sims (2 September 1847 – 4 September 1922) was an English journalist, poet, dramatist, novelist and bon vivant.

-Sims began writing lively humour and satiric pieces for Fun magazine and The Referee, but he was soon concentrating on social reform, particularly the plight of the poor in London's slums.
-A prolific journalist and writer he also produced a number of novels.
+In the 1870s Sims began writing lively humour and satiric pieces for Fun magazine, of which he became editor, and The Referee, his light verses from which sold separately and remained popular for decades.
+He was soon concentrating on social reform, particularly the plight of the poor in London's slums, which helped to bring about reform legislation.
+He also founded a charity to fund free school meals in London.
+A prolific journalist and writer he also produced a number of novels, a volume of reminiscences, writings on leisure and travel, and detective stories.